LeeJae-hoon/Dense-Recurrent-Residual-U-Net-with-for-Video-Quality-Mapping/README.md

 # Train/Test
 Codes for train and test are in train_test.py together.

-If you want to start a new training, python train_test.py --cuda --restart
+If you want to start a new training,\
+'''Python
+python train_test.py --cuda --restart
+'''

-Or you can continue the previous training, python train_test.py --cuda
+Or you can continue the previous training,\
+'''Python
+train_test.py --cuda
+'''

-If you want to test your model, python train_test.py --cuda --eval True
+If you want to test your model,\
+'''Python
+train_test.py --cuda --eval True
+'''